alexander02468/actatools/readme.md

 ### On Windows

+Windows binaries are provided on a best-effort basis.
+They are built by CI and basic tests are run, but most development and support effort is focused on Linux.

 [Not yet implemented]

-## Example
+## Examples

 This section is designed as a Quick-Start guide.
-Please see the associated User Guide for more detailed documentation.
+Please see the associated Acta-Records or Acta-Study User Guide for more detailed documentation.

 ### ActaRecords - Evidence bundling, verification, and comparison